Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

   * Do you have a mature Agile and **DevOps** practice?
   * Will your data management team support it?

 ## Success Stories

 * **Incrementally added** microservices to software ecosystem by **starting small,** by appropriately analyzing the **cost/benefit trade-offs**, and determining a worthwhile place - an API to deliver and record test scores - to start building a microservice.
 Incrementally built up **supporting infrastructure** by adding on to the existing architecture, while also paving the way for the organization to progress with more microservices. **Transferred knowledge** of building microservices and microservices architecture to the organization, giving them their current **foundation for microservices** and next gen software, cloud migrations, and helping them with faster delivery of new productive initiatives.
-[NCARB]
+[NCARB Certificate Portfolio]

 * **Modernized** legacy system with a microservices architecture, allowing the **better organization** of **multiple teams**, with **more flexibility** in deployments, scaling and technology choice.
 This allowed much agility in technology decisions in response to changing client requirements.
 It also allowed **multiple languages** allowing each team to pick the **tool best for the job**.
 It allowed for more **rapid development and deployment** in using the microservices inside *containers* that could be shipped around easily from developer to production infrastructure.
-[USCIS Verifications]
+[USCIS Verifications - e-Verify and SAVE]

+## Key Differentiators

+* We have broad technology skills, which can be leveraged in a microservices architecture to use the right tool for the right job.
+Excella can thus very efficiently and effectively recommend and implement the right piece at the right time, and not because they are experts in just one technology stack.

+* We have experience in multiple software development styles, and can recommend the right approach in the right situation.
+Microservices is not the right answer in many cases but many people will say it is, which can lead to great pain and failure.
+We can draw on our broad experience and knowledge to make nuanced and appropriate decisions.

+* We have worked with this approach on clients large and small

 ## Getting Started